Mr0grog/circle-python-pre/README.md

-# Docker Images for Python 3.12 pre-releaes on CircleCI
+# Docker Images for Python 3.x pre-releaes on CircleCI

 CircleCI doesn't make official `cimg/python` images available for Python pre-releases, so this does.
 The goal is to make it straightforward to test projects on the beta or release candidate versions of upcoming major Python releases.
+Available Python versions:

+- 3.12.0:
+    - 3.12.0rc3
+    - 3.12.0 (production release)
+- 3.13.0:
+    - (No 3.13.0a1 release)
+    - 3.13.0a2
+    - 3.13.0a3

 This is pretty much a copy of the official CircleCI image with some small tweaks.
 CircleCI's source can be found at: https://github.com/CircleCI-Public/cimg-python/